S89219/-giskard-892-/README.md

   <img width='600' src="readme/feedback1.png">
 </p>

-3. **Turn feedback into tests:** Use Giskard test presets to design and execute your tests in no time
+3. **Turn feedback into tests:** Use Giskard test presets to design and execute your tests in no time.

 <p align="center">
   <img width='600' src="readme/test1.png">